OK Computer: Artwork

-The OK Computer artwork is a computer-generated collage of images and text created by Yorke, credited under the pseudonym the White Chocolate Farm, and Stanley Donwood.
+The OK Computer artwork is a collage of images and text created by Yorke (credited as the White Chocolate Farm) and Stanley Donwood.
 Yorke commissioned Donwood to work on a visual diary alongside the recording sessions.
-Yorke explained, "If I'm shown some kind of visual representation of the music, only then do I feel confident.
-Up until that point, I'm a bit of a whirlwind."
-The blue-and-white palette was, according to Donwood, the result of "trying to make something the colour of bleached bone".
+He said he did not feel confident in his music until he saw a visual representation to accompany it.
+According to Donwood, the blue-and-white palette was the result of "trying to make something the colour of bleached bone".

 The image of two stick figures shaking hands appears in the liner notes and on the disc label in CD and LP releases.
-Yorke explained the image as emblematic of exploitation: "Someone's being sold something they don't really want, and someone's being friendly because they're trying to sell something.
+Yorke said the image symbolised exploitation: "Someone's being sold something they don't really want, and someone's being friendly because they're trying to sell something.
 That's what it means to me."
-The image would later be used as the artwork for Radiohead's first compilation album, Radiohead: The Best Of.
+The image was later used on the cover for Radiohead: The Best Of (2008).
 Explaining the artwork's themes, Yorke said, "It's quite sad, and quite funny as well.
 All the artwork and so on ...
 It was all the things that I hadn't said in the songs."

-Motifs in the artwork include motorways, aeroplanes, families with children, corporate logos and cityscapes.
+Motifs in the artwork include motorways, aeroplanes, families, corporate logos and cityscapes.
 The photograph of a motorway on the cover was likely taken in Hartford, Connecticut, where Radiohead performed in 1996.
-The words "Lost Child" feature prominently on the cover, and the booklet artwork contains phrases in the constructed language Esperanto and health-related instructions in both English and Greek.
+The words "Lost Child" feature prominently, and the booklet artwork contains phrases in the constructed language Esperanto and health-related instructions in both English and Greek.
 The Uncut critic David Cavanagh said the use of non-sequiturs created an effect "akin to being lifestyle-coached by a lunatic".
 White scribbles, Donwood's method of correcting mistakes rather than using the computer function undo, are present everywhere in the collages.

 The liner notes contain the full lyrics, rendered with atypical syntax, alternate spelling and small annotations.
 The lyrics are also arranged and spaced in shapes that resemble hidden images.
-In keeping with the band's then-emerging anti-corporate stance, the production credits contain the ironic copyright notice "Lyrics reproduced by kind permission even though we wrote them."
+In keeping with Radiohead's emerging anti-corporate stance, the production credits contain the ironic copyright notice "Lyrics reproduced by kind permission even though we wrote them."